How to keep your dog's teeth clean naturally, save money and reduce the need for anesthesia

 If your dog has severe tartar buildup and gum disease, it may be necessary to use a short course of antibiotics for five to seven days to prevent a bacterial infection from spreading, especially in the heart and kidneys.

-In such cases, I suggest using certified organic probiotics for dogs to replenish your dog’s intestinal flora.
+In such cases, I suggest using dairy-free probiotics made specifically for dogs to replenish your dog’s intestinal flora.

 To make your dog stronger and better prepared for the procedure, I suggest you put your dog on essential supplements for optimal organ and cell function.